IslamQA.info: Contents

 IslamQA is available in 16 languages, including English, Arabic, Urdu, Hindi, Turkish, German, Bangla, Chinese, Russian, French, and Spanish, the website provides fatawa covering basic tenets of faith, etiquette and morals, Islamic history, and Islamic politics.

 The site describes itself in the following manner:

 The site's vision is to be "an encyclopaedia about Islam".
 Its aims (as described on the website) are:

 Methodology

 The site describes its methodology as such:

 Controversy in Saudi Arabia

 The website was banned in Saudi Arabia because it was issuing independent fatwas.
-In Saudi Arabia, the kingdom's Council of Senior Scholars has sole responsibility for issuing fatwas.
-The council was granted this exclusive authority to issue fatwas by a royal edict issued in August 2010 (while restrictions had been in place since 2005, they were seldom enforced); this move was described by Christopher Boucek as "the latest example of how the state is working to assert its primacy over the country’s religious establishment."
+In Saudi Arabia, the kingdom's Council of Senior Scholars has the sole responsibility for issuing fatwas.
+The council was granted this exclusive authority to issue fatwas by a royal edict issued in August 2010 (while restrictions had been in place since 2005, they were seldom enforced); this move was described by Christopher Boucek as "the latest example of how the state is working to assert its primacy over the country's religious establishment."